 The first phase of construction began in 2016 with a focus on the operational facilities.
 In this phase, the general contractor completed construction of the Meter Shop, Warehouse, Fleet Services building and Trades Shop, as well as the landscaping around those buildings, the relocation of an underground conduit and the demolition of old buildings.
-The second phase, which started in the summer of 2017 and is expected to continue through summer 2020, focuses on the Administration and Wellness buildings and a parking garage.
-Construction milestones for 2019 included completion of the Wellness Building, Parking Garage and the Administration Building.
-Work also began on the renovation of the 3 Stone Buildings and installation of solar panels on the Administration Building, garage and visitor parking lot.
-Remaining work includes completion of the solar installation, 3 Stone Buildings renovation, installation of landscaping and hardscapes surrounding the Administration Building & Parking Garage and demolition of the existing Administration Building.
+The second phase, which started in the summer of 2017, focused on the Administration and Wellness buildings and a parking garage, as well as the renovation of the Three Stone Building and installation of solar panels on the Administration Building, parking garage, and visitor parking lot.
+The project closed in September 2020, the overall progress achieved over the last four years resulted in the redevelopment of 35 acres, construction of seven new structures, and renovation of two structures on campus.
+The project created an efficient, regenerative, and resilient campus, that is both responsible to ratepayers and the community while promoting wellbeing and a healthy workplace.